• Published: Apr 14 2025 07:14 PM

 wave

-The crew, a diverse group of accomplished women, included Jeff Bezos' fiancée, Lauren Sánchez; journalist Gayle King; former NASA rocket scientist Aisha Bowe; bioastronautics research scientist and civil rights activist Amanda Nguyen; and filmmaker Kerianne Flynn.
-Each woman brought unique experience and perspective to the mission, making it not just a spaceflight, but a powerful statement about female empowerment in STEM fields.
+This wasn’t just any group of women; this was a team of absolute rockstars.
+Besides Katy, there was Jeff Bezos' fiancée, Lauren Sánchez (yes, that Lauren Sánchez), journalist Gayle King – you know, the Oprah bestie – former NASA rocket scientist Aisha Bowe, bioastronautics research scientist and civil rights activist Amanda Nguyen, and filmmaker Kerianne Flynn.
+Each woman brought a wildly different background and perspective, making this more than just a space trip; it was a massive statement about women in STEM.

 FAQ